Cleveridge/cleveridge-ip-spider/README.md

 >Users have to act as permitted by local law rules.

 ##What is the Cleveridge IP Spider
-The Cleveridge IP Spider searches for open TCP ports of a single IP-address or a IP-range and returns the open ports with an indication of the service behind the open ports.
+The Cleveridge IP Spider searches for open TCP ports of a single IP-address or an IP-range and returns the open ports with an indication of the service behind the open ports.

 When scanning a range of IP's it will run multiple threads at the same time to save time.
 In one scan procedure you will be able to scan a range of 256 IP's (xxx.xxx.xxx.0-255)